MiladMesbahi/miladmesbahi.github.io/_pages/about.md

 ---
 Hello!
 I’m Milad Mesbahi.

 I’m a Master’s student in Robotics at the University of Pennsylvania (Class of 2026), with a B.S. in Mechanical Engineering from UCLA.
-I’m currently seeking PhD positions for Fall 2026, which will hopefully allow me to fully explore the beautiful intersection of control theory, machine learning, and optimization.
+I’m currently seeking PhD positions for Fall 2026, which will hopefully allow me to further explore the beautiful intersection of control theory, machine learning, and optimization.

 Research Interests
 ======
-What really motivates me to pursue a PhD lies in the challenge designing systems that can make robust, intelligent decisions.
+What really motivates me to pursue a PhD lies in the challenges that come with designing systems that make robust, intelligent decisions.
 Some models of the world are elegantly simple yet surprisingly effective; others are utterly complex but fail to capture what truly matters.
 I’m fascinated by that tension.
 The way we choose to represent a system (its structure, its agents, its assumptions) shapes what we can control, predict, and optimize.

 **Fundamentally:**